captuspario/therapair-landing/email-ai-prompt.md

 - Light acknowledgment of what they mentioned (don't go deep)

 ### **Paragraph 2: Next Steps** (1-2 sentences)
-- When you'll follow up (within 24 hours)
+- How you'll stay connected (product updates, launch news)
-- What they can expect
+- What they can expect (no immediate response promise)

 ### **Sign-off:**
 ```